A non-asymptotic approach for model selection via penalization in high-dimensional mixture of experts models: Introduction

-Note that for the Gaussian gating parameters, the technique for handling the logistic weights in the SGaME models of \cite{montuelle2014mixture} is not directly applicable to the GLoME framework, due to the quadratic form of the canonical link.
-Therefore, we propose a \emph{reparameterization trick} to bound the metric entropy of the Gaussian gating parameters space; see \cref{eq_reparameterizationTrick} and \cref{sec_proof_lem_Bracketing_Entropy_Gates} for more details.
-Furthermore, it is worth noting that we can establish that \cref{weakOracleInequality} is a general version of Theorem 1 from \cite{montuelle2014mixture} when using linear functions, via \cref{lem_Softmax_GaussianGatingFunction}.
+For the Gaussian gating parameters, the technique for handling the logistic weights in the SGaME models of \cite{montuelle2014mixture} is not directly applicable to the GLoME or BLoME framework, due to the quadratic form of the canonical link.
+Therefore, we have to propose a \emph{reparameterization trick}\footnote{Note that we only use this nomenclature to perform a change of variables of the Gaussian gating parameters space of GLoME models via the logistic weights of SGaME models.
+This reparameterization trick does not stand for the well-known one of variational autoencoders (VAEs) in deep learning literature (see \cite{kingma2013auto}, for more details).} to bound the metric entropy of the Gaussian gating parameters space; see \eqref{eq_reparameterizationTrick_intro} and \cref{lem_Bracketing_Entropy_Gates_intro_mine} for more details.

+To work with conditional density estimation in the BLLiM and BLoME models, it is natural to make use of a general conditional density model selection theorem from \cite{cohen2011conditional,cohen2013partition}, see also \cref{thm_weakOracleInequality_PennecEL_intro} for its adaption to our context.
+However, it is worth mentioning that since the collection of models constructed by the BLLiM model \cite{devijver2017nonlinear} or by some appropriate procedures for BLoME models in practice is usually random, we have to utilize a model selection theorem for MLE among a random subcollection (cf. \citep[Theorem 5.1]{devijver2015finite} and \citep[Theorem 7.3]{devijver2018block}).

+In particular, our collections of BLoME models must satisfy certain regularity assumptions, see \cref{proofLemma_nguyen2021nonBLoME_intro} for details, which are not easy to verify due to the complexity of BLoME models and technical reasons.
+For BLoME models, the main difficulty in proving our oracle inequality lies in bounding the bracketing entropy of the Gaussian gating functions and Gaussian experts with block-diagonal covariance matrices.
+To solve the first problem, we need to use our previous trick of reparametrizing the Gaussian gating parameter space.
+For the second one, based on some ideas of Gaussian mixture models from \cite{genovese2000rates,maugis2011non}, we provide a novel extension for standard MoE models with Gaussian gating networks.
+Note that our important contributions also extend the recent result on block-diagonal covariance matrices in \cite{devijver2018block}, which is only developed for Gaussian graphical models.

+In addition, there are two possible ways to decompose the bracketing entropy of collection models based on different distances.
+As mentioning in Appendix B.2.1 from \cite{montuelle2014mixture}, their decomposition boils down to assuming that the predictor domain is bounded.
+And this limiting assumption can then be relaxed by using a smaller distance, namely a tensorized extension of the Hellinger distance $\thell$ in \eqref{eq_tensorized_Hellinger}, but bounding the corresponding bracketing entropy becomes much more difficult.
+Nevertheless, it is important to point out that we are able to weaken this limiting assumption by using the smaller distance: $\thell$, for the bracketing entropy of our collection of BLoME models, see \cref{lem_bracketingEntropyDecomposition2_intro} for more details.
+This reinforces our original contributions concerning the control of bracketing entropy of BLoME models.